Copyright © 2013 Christine Dodrill <email@example.com>

 ~prefix should be included on CHGHOST messages.
 The new examples make clear that it should be included.

-Software supporting chghost: Ergo, ircd-hybrid, InspIRCd, Solanum, txircd, UnrealIRCd, AdiIRC, Ambassador, Colloquy, Glirc, HexChat, IceChat, Irssi, Konversation, KVIrc, mIRC, Quassel, Textual, WeeChat, gamja, IRCCloud, Kiwi IRC, The Lounge, PIRC.pl web client, CoreIRC, Palaver, Quasseldroid, pounce (as Server), pounce (as Client), BitBot, Eggdrop, Limnoria, Moon Moon, PyLink (clientbot), ChatSharp, Communi, girc, irc-framework, ircrobots, Kitteh IRC Client Library, pydle, Rust irc, Warren
+Software supporting chghost: Ergo, ircd-hybrid, InspIRCd, Solanum, txircd, UnrealIRCd, AdiIRC, Ambassador, catgirl, Colloquy, Glirc, HexChat, IceChat, Irssi, Konversation, KVIrc, mIRC, Quassel, Textual, WeeChat, gamja, IRCCloud, Kiwi IRC, The Lounge, PIRC.pl web client, CoreIRC, Palaver, Quasseldroid, pounce (as Server), pounce (as Client), soju (as Server), soju (as Client), BitBot, Eggdrop, Limnoria, Moon Moon, PyLink (clientbot), ChatSharp, Communi, girc, irc-framework, ircrobots, Kitteh IRC Client Library, pydle, Rust irc, Warren